Eri9898/PostInstallationOSTIcket/README.md

 <img src="https://imgur.com/C1Lk9tK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 2. So first you will be creating roles aka permissions for users.
-Click on the admin panel,>agents>roles.
+Click on the admin panel>agents>roles.
 </p>
 On the top right corner of this page click add new role.
 </p>